faraway1nspace/Flexible-R-SliceSampler/README.md

 - `w_auto_adjust=TRUE` - whether to auto-adjust `w`, if FALSE, then `w` is fixed
 - `w_auto_adjust_factor=0.8` - a decay factor to slowly harden the auto-adjusted estimates of `w`

-You'll need to custom-code the `list_of_log_posteriors`, and the `data_likelihood` and priors, obviously.
+You'll need to custom-code the `list_of_log_posteriors`, and the `data_likelihood`, and priors in `prior_parameters_list`.

+You're ability to parameterize the data and priors should be obvious.
+The difficult part will be to custom-codie the log-posteriors, but _if you can do it in JAGS/BUGS, you should be able to do so much easier in native-R_ for the log posteriors.

+See example log-posteriors in `src/example_log-posteriors.R`

+See demo-examples how to use the slice.sample function in the demo files (like `demo/demo_multivariate_regression_with_student-t_priors.R` and `demo/demo_jags_vs_slice_zeroInflatedPoisson.R`).

-## Another Example: Interweaving Slice-Sampling with Other Steps
+## EXAMPLE #2: Interweaving Slice-Sampling with Other Gibbs-Steps

-The thing I love about `slice.sample` (and why we used it in Rankin & Marsh (2020)) is because, unlike JAGS/BUGs, we can interweave slice-sampling with other MCMC steps.
+The main thing I love about `slice.sample` (and why it is used in Rankin & Marsh (2020)) is because, unlike JAGS/BUGs, we can interweave slice-sampling with other Monte Carlo steps, in R.

-For example, maybe for each k-slice-sampling steps, we want to impute new missing data.
-Or, we want to subsample.
+For example, dynamic imputation of missing data, per MCMC iteration..
+Or, we may want to subsample the dadta per iteration.
+Mixing data with stochastic variables is difficult BUGS/JAGS, but trivial using R and slice.sample

-See the following script which showcases data-imputation
+See the following script which showcases dynamic data-imputation:
 - `demo/demo_data-imputation.R` - script demonstrating dynamic data imputation

-## Citation
+## CITATION

 If you use this slice-sampler, please cite the following study: